 “There was something about John and hearing him say, ‘I believe in you.’
 That’s all I ever needed was somebody to believe in me,” Autry says.

-This spring, Autry used the loan to purchase a meat smoker and launch Autry’s Veterans BBQ and Catering Service, a mobile catering business in Cedar Rapids.
+This spring, Autry used the loan to purchase a meat smoker and launch his mobile barbecue and catering service in Cedar Rapids.
 He prepares everything from ribs to Caribbean jerk wings to homemade macaroni and cheese.